-Asian shares slip as risk appetite ebbs, dollar sulks
+Asian shares edge up, buoyant euro holds its gains

-SINGAPORE (Reuters) - Asian stocks slipped on Monday as demand for riskier assets ebbed after their recent strong gains, while the European Central Bank's apparent equanimity at the euro's two-year highs left the dollar languishing.
+SINGAPORE (Reuters) - Asian stocks edged slightly higher on Monday, while the European Central Bank's apparent equanimity at the euro's nearly two-year highs left the dollar languishing.

+European markets are expected to open mixed, with financial spreadbetter CMC Markets predicting Britain's FTSE 100 to open 0.1 percent lower, Germany's DAX to open little changed, and France's CAC 40 to start the day up 0.1 percent.

-MSCI's broadest index of Asia-Pacific shares outside Japan was down 0.2 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan reversed earlier losses to edge up 0.2 percent.

-Chinese shares bucked the trend, with bluechips up 0.3 percent and the Shanghai Composite advancing 0.2 percent.
-Hong Kong's Hang Seng added 0.4 percent.
+Chinese bluechips and the Shanghai Composite were both up 0.3 percent.
+Hong Kong's Hang Seng added 0.5 percent.

-Australian shares retreated 1 percent and South Korea's KOSPI edged down 0.1 percent.
+But Japan's Nikkei dropped 0.6 percent, pressured by a stronger yen.
+Australian shares retreated 0.7 percent and South Korea's KOSPI edged down 0.1 percent.

+Despite a pullback in Asia-Pacific stocks, sentiment remains solid, said Jim McCafferty, head of equity research for Asia Pacific at Nomura.

+"The first three weeks of July have seen continuation of strong first half performance," McCafferty said.
+"We are just three weeks in to the second half of the year and investors are continuing to like the Asia-Pacific story."

 On Friday, global stocks ended a 10-day winning streak, taking a breather from a rally that had propelled them to a record high in the previous session.
-The declines continued on Monday, with the index marginally lower.
+The index was flat on Monday.

 Wall Street indexes ended Friday flat to about 0.15 percent lower, as disappointing earnings from General Electric and energy shares weighed.

-European shares also closed lower, with Germany's DAX slumping 1.7 percent, dragged lower by the euro's strength.
+European shares also closed lower, with Germany's DAX slumping 1.7 percent, hurt by the euro's strength.

-The euro was trading slightly higher at $1.1669 on Monday, just a whisker below a two-year high of $1.1684 hit earlier in the session.
+The euro was trading 0.1 percent higher at $1.16715 on Monday, just a whisker below a nearly two-year high of $1.1684 hit earlier in the session.

 ECB President Mario Draghi's comments on Thursday, which conspicuously avoided citing the euro's recent strength as a problem, emboldened traders convinced the central bank will begin tapering its bond-buying program later this year.